 Inventory System - Engraved ID, Security Storage

 Most school-site equipment has a metal ID tag or a bar code sticker adhered to its surface.
-These items are inventoried annually and there is an established accountability system.
-Office and classroom supplies are secured.
+All chromebooks have a low jack system and are stored in locked rolling cabinets.

 Disaster Procedures, Routine and Emergency